Effective Date: March 1, 2019

-Experian is committed to, and certifies that, it complies with the Privacy Shield Framework and its Principles.
+Experian is committed to, and certifies that, it complies with the Privacy Shield Framework and its Principles as set forth by the US Department of Commerce regarding the collection, use and retention of personal information transferred from the European Union and the United Kingdom to the United States in reliance on Privacy Shield.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.

 Where Experian is responsible for the processing of personal data it receives under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf, Experian complies with the Privacy Shield Principles for all onward transfers of personal data from the EU.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Experian is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Experian may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.